 Life with allergies can be hard, and uncomfortable.
 Depending on the season and where you live, there can be any number of triggers waiting for you outside during the day, and even more when you return home in the evening.
 Did you know that there are a number of simple, easy things you can do daily to reduce the number of allergic triggers there are in your home?
 If you have allergies, or know someone who suffers through aggravating symptoms, share these tips to help them reduce reoccurring reactions.
+Check out 7 ways to prepare for allergy season.

 1. Take a Shower Daily